-312 E. Oceanfront, City of Newport Beach, County of Orange PROJECT DESCRIPTION:
+PROJECT LOCATION: 2016 E. Oceanfront, City of Newport Beach, County of Orange

-Demolition of an existing one-story single-family residence and construction of a new two-story, 26'6" high, 2448 square foot single family residence with an attached 436 square foot two-car garage on a beachfront lot.
+PROJECT DESCRIPTION: Major renovation and addition to an existing one-story, single-family residence with detached garage and guest room above, including the construction of a new second story and roof deck and remodeling of the existing garage.
+The resultant structure will be a three-story (with roof access structure), 29' high, 3925 square foot single-family residence with an attached 524 square foot two-car garage, two-car carport and roof deck on a beachfront lot.
 No grading is proposed.